Picosecond Timing-Planes for Future Collider Detectors: Introduction

 \subsubsection{Event vertex pile-up.}

 In the luminous region of a collision of two opposing particle bunches, events may occur at the same location at different times, or at different locations with the same time, leading to ambiguities in uniquely associating tracks and showers with a specific vertex in the collision, an effect known as {\it pile up}.
 For the Future Circular hadron-hadron Collider (FCC-hh)~\cite{FCChh} $\sim 1000$ interactions per bunch crossing will occur, with very significant pile up expected lacking any time discrimination; timing resolution of below 5-10 ps appears necessary to reduce it to an acceptable level.
-Currently there is no photonics- or silicon-based technology yet identified that has achieved this precision, although UFSDs are approaching that goal as noted above.
+Pileup at the HL-LHC, which is far lower, is already a background concern for some physics goals, for example, dark matter candidate searches~\cite{DMtiming2019}, and $t\bar{t}$ pair production measurements~\cite{ttbar2020}.
+Currently there is no photonics- or silicon-based technology yet identified that has achieved even 10~ps precision, although UFSDs are approaching that goal as noted above.